 Modi’s Success in Universalising the Hindutva Template in Indian Politics

-Issues central to their security too were not raised by the Congress party for fear of earning disapproval of Hindus.
-This has resulted in disquiet from the party ranks and from liberal supporters, because for most of the campaign he did not emphasise ideological distinctiveness of the Congress from the BJP’s.
+Issues central to their security too were not raised by the Congress party for fear of earning the disapproval of Hindus.
+This has resulted in disquiet from the party ranks and from liberal supporters because for most of the campaign he did not emphasize ideological distinctiveness of the Congress from the BJP’s.